pajacobs-ghub/flashforth-docs/README.md

 These documents, in PDF format, are:

 * [Elements of FlashForth](http://espace.library.uq.edu.au/view/UQ:321883)
+  An overview of the Forth language, as implemented by FlashForth.
+  Although examples were done on a PIC18 microcontroller, we have tried to abstract the discussion from particular hardware so that it is relevant to all FlashForth systems.
 * [A Tutorial Guide to Programming PIC18, PIC24 and AVR Microcontrollers with FlashForth](http://espace.library.uq.edu.au/view/UQ:330707)
+  Here we have tried to provide motivational examples, tied to real hardware and exercises.
-* [FlashForth 5 Quick Reference for PIC and AVR Microcontrollers.](http://espace.library.uq.edu.au/view/UQ:330706)
+* [FlashForth 5 Quick Reference for PIC and AVR Microcontrollers.](http://espace.library.uq.edu.au/view/UQ:330706) This should be good to have printed and on the desk when working with FlashForth.
+  At least, that's how I use it.
+  It works in a PDF viewer just as well, with the advantage of being easily searchable.

-however, the latest versions can be built from this source collection.
+The latest versions can be built from this source collection.
-Another benefit of cloning this repository is that the Forth sources for the examples are available in an easily copied form.
-At least, easier than cutting and pasting from PDF files.
+Another benefit of cloning this repository is that the Forth sources for the examples are available in an easily copied form (at least, easier than cutting and pasting from PDF files).

 ## Directory Contents
 * `latex/`: The LaTeX source for the text of the reports.